Algebraic approach to contraction families: Contraction families of quotient varieties

 \section{Contraction families of quotient varieties}

-In this section, we study quotient of contraction group schemes.
-For the technical reason on existence of quotient schemes, we assume the ground ring $k=F$ to be a field of characteristic not $2$.

-Let $G$ be a smooth affine algebraic group over $F$ with an involution $\theta$, and $H$ be a $\theta$-invariant smooth subgroup of $G$.
-Then we have contraction group schemes $\bfG$ and $\bfH$.
+Throughout this section, we let $k$ be a commutative $\bZ\left[1/2\right]$-algebra, and $G$ be a smooth affine group scheme over $k$ with an involution $\theta$.
+Put $K$ and $\fp$ as in Section \ref{sec:hopf}.
+Let $H$ be a $\theta$-invariant smooth closed subgroup scheme of $G$.
 It follows from the naturality of our Hopf structure and Corollary \ref{cor:surj} that $\bfH$ is a closed subgroup scheme of $\bfG$.
-The fppf quotient $\bfG/\bfH$ exists since $F\left[t\right]$ is a PID (\cite[4.C.
-Th\'eor\`eme]{MR0335524}, Example \ref{ex:flat_field}).